NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - By enabling, deselects tokens when clicking on an empty spot on the scene.

   Why retired: Now included in default Foundry under Core Settings --> Left-Click to Release Objects --> Enabled
+- [Dice Tray](https://foundryvtt.com/packages/dice-calculator/) - Adds a small widget at the bottom of the chat to easily calculate custom rolls.

+  Why retired: Great module, but I never really used it, especially when [Simple Dice Roller](https://foundryvtt.com/packages/simple-dice-roller/) is a thing.
 - [Dynamic Effects](https://foundryvtt.com/packages/dynamiceffects/) - Allows for different item bonuses and nerfs.

   Why retired: Succeeded by [Dynamic Active Effects](https://foundryvtt.com/packages/dae/).